 Different Results with Different Ingredients

-Most crepe recipes have the same basic ingredient list:
+Most crepe recipes rely on the same core ingredients:

 - flour